-As a federal prosecutor and a Deputy Chief at the U.S. Attorney’s Office, he worked with the FBI and Secret Service to investigate global cyber threats, state-sponsored cyber intrusions, and cases involving over 100 data breaches.
-And he led high-profile prosecutions of significant international cyber-criminals.
-He has extensive trial experience and has tried complex multi-defendant, corporate fraud and bribery cases to juries, including a five-week trial against corporate executives charged with orchestrating a fraud involving over $600 million in currency sales.
+As a federal prosecutor and a Deputy Chief at the U.S. Attorney’s Office, he worked with the FBI and Secret Service to investigate global cyber threats, state-sponsored cyber intrusions, and cases involving over 100 data breaches, including the City of Atlanta ransomware attacks and other high-profile cyber threats.
+He has extensive trial experience and has tried complex multi-defendant, corporate fraud and bribery cases to juries, including a five-week trial against corporate executives charged with fraud involving $600 million in currency sales.
+He has led white-collar criminal investigations involving healthcare fraud, corruption, bribery, bank fraud, securities fraud, honest services fraud, money laundering, international cybercrime, trade secret theft, extortion, and immigration-related crimes.

 He is the recipient of a DOJ Director’s Award from Deputy Attorney General Rod Rosenstein for superior performance in co-prosecuting the promoters and developers of SpyEye, a pernicious malware that inflicted nearly a billion dollars in losses around the world.
 He has received the United States Attorney Award for his work on a public corruption prosecution of a sitting member of the Georgia General Assembly and is the recipient of a commendation from the FBI Director for "demonstrated excellence" in a complex securities fraud and market manipulation jury trial involving a Title III wiretap.